 The idea behind responsive web design (RWD) is that the content and layout of a website should efficiently adapt according to the sizes and technical abilities of a device it is opened at.
 For most users, these changes are so subtle that it is easy to say “ Hey, guys, this is the same site on my smartphone which I looked through yesterday at my desktop.
 Nothing special has changed here!”
 And somehow these words can be the great praise of designer’s work.
 That will mean that the designer managed to keep all the meaningful elements and general layout of the desktop version efficiently and at the same time avoid making the page or layout elements too small, hardly seen or impossible to distinguish even on the much smaller screen of a mobile device.
 That is RWD in action.

-Creating responsive web-design for a web-product means making it pleasant-looking, clear and functional in different sizing with optimal navigation that provides high level of usability.
-This technique relieves a owner from the necessity to develop several versions of the site as it provides one site with fast adaptation to different technical conditions, so RWD is also generally cheaper than creating several versions of the site.
-Responsive web-design makes the site flexible, easy to manage and nice to use.
+Creating responsive web-design for a web-product means making it pleasant-looking, clear and functional in different sizing with optimal navigation that provides the high level of usability.
+This technique relieves an owner from the necessity to develop several versions of the site as it provides one site with fast adaptation to different technical conditions, so RWD is also generally cheaper than creating several versions of the site.
+Responsive web design makes the site flexible, easy to manage and nice to use.
 Moreover, you don’t need to publish your content several times for different versions and it saves your time or human resources.
-If these are the features you want your product to obtain, than consider responsive web design for your product from the earliest stages of its design and development.
-In addition, you will get higher positions in Google search engine as it supports the idea of RWD, so that is important part of general search optimization of your product.
-Therefore, it’s up to you whether to apply RWD for your web-product or not, but consider all benefits before making your decision.
+If these are the features you want your product to obtain than consider responsive web design for your product from the earliest stages of its design and development.
+In addition, you will get higher positions in Google search engine as it supports the idea of RWD, so that is an important part of general search optimization of your product.
+Therefore, it’s up to you whether to apply RWD for your web product or not, but consider all benefits before making your decision.